-Public sector external debt service

-939.9 1,004.4 858.9 1,266.1 1,800.4

-333.0 398.8 462.2 486.5 576.4

-1,272.9 1,403.2 1,321.0 1,752.6 2,376.8

-18.7% 16.8% 14.8% 18.6% 24.0%

-333.0 1,272.9 $\frac{333.0}{1,272.9} \frac{398.8}{1,403.2}$ $\begin{array}{c ccccccccccccccccccccccccccccccccccc$ $\begin{array}{c ccccccccccccccccccccccccccccccccccc$

-Percentage change from previous year.
-(2)

-Refers to population at or above the legal working age that is not employed and is willing to work (even if not actively seeking work), as a percentage of the total (3) labor force.

-(4) Revised data for 2000-2012; 2013- 2014 preliminary data.
-Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force.

-2010-2012 revised data; 2013-2014 preliminary data.
+- (1) Preliminary data. - (2) Percentage change from previous year. - (3) Refers to population at or above the legal working age that is not employed and is willing to work (even if not actively seeking work), as a percentage of the total labor force. - (4) Revised data for 2000-2012; 2013- 2014 preliminary data.
+Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) 2010-2012 revised data; 2013-2014 preliminary data.
 Data for 2010-2014 conforms to IMF's 6th Edition of the Balance of Payments Manual.
-For further details of (5) these methodologies and terminologies please refer to the document labeled "Implementación del Sexto Manual de Balanza de Pagos y Posición de Inversión Internacional del FMI en la República Dominicana" on the webpage of the Central Bank of the Dominican Republic.

-Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, (6) different prices and incomplete times of recording and conversion practices.

-As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year.
-(7)

-Includes total revenue and foreign grants.
-(8)

-Includes "Statistical Discrepancy" (difference between the overall balance and overall financing).
-(9)

-(10) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized government-owned institutions).

-Consolidated public sector debt.
-Excludes debt owed by Banco de Reservas to foreign creditors.
-(11)

-(12) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality.
-(13) Net of Central Government liabilities held by the Central Bank.

-(14) For additional information on this methodology please see "Defined Terms and Conventions-Certain Defined Terms-GDP."
+For further details of these methodologies and terminologies please refer to the document labeled "Implementación del Sexto Manual de Balanza de Pagos y Posición de Inversión Internacional del FMI en la República Dominicana" on the webpage of the Central Bank of the Dominican Republic. - (6) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (7) As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (8) Includes total revenue and foreign grants. - (9) Includes "Statistical Discrepancy" (difference between the overall balance and overall financing). - (10) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized government-owned institutions). - (11) Consolidated public sector debt.
+Excludes debt owed by Banco de Reservas to foreign creditors. - (12) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality. - (13) Net of Central Government liabilities held by the Central Bank. - (14) For additional information on this methodology please see "Defined Terms and Conventions-Certain Defined Terms-GDP."